CottageLabs/dip-ui/README.md

 Error if DIP directory does not exist or is not recognisable as a DIP.

+### Add Dublin Core metadata to a DIP

+    dip add-attribute [--dip=<directory>] dc:<name>="<value>" ...

+Adds or updates specified Dublin Core metadata attribute(s) to a package.
+Quotes around `<value>` are optional if it does not contain spaces or other special characxters.

+Allowable values for the attribute `<name>` are:

+* `creator` (string) - name of creator
+* `created` (timestamp) - date/time of creation
+* `title` (string) - title of package
+* `identifier` (string) - an identifier for the package

+These are an initial set of supported metadata values.
+In the longer term, we expect to support a wider range of values, and also a file-based mechanism for providing arbitrary additional metadata about a package and its contents.

+### Remove Dublin Core metadata

+    dip remove-attribute [--dip=<directory>] dc:<name> ...

+Removes specified Dublin Core metadata attribute(s) from a package.

+Allowable values for the attribute `<name>` are the same as for `add-attribute`.

+Exit status `2` if a named attribute is not defined.

+### Show Dublin Core metadata

+    dip show-attribute [--dip=<directory>] dc:<name> ...

+Shows specified Dublin Core metadata attribute(s) in a package.
+Attribute values are written to standard output, one per line, in the format:

+    dc:<name>="value"

+This is the same format that can be used on the command line when defining an attribute.

+Exit status `2` if a named attribute is not defined.

+Allowable values for the attribute `<name>` are the same as for `add-attribute`.

 ### Add metadata to a DIP

     dip add-metadata --format=<meta-format> [--recursive] [--dip=<directory>] file, ...